noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

   "version_number": "",//** add version number only if it is not linked to a release_badge above "toolbox_drawer": ["fisheries", "general"], //** options are: "fisheries", "ecosystem", "human_dimensions", "protected_species", and "general"*.
 Put all that apply to the tool.
-  "keywords": ["Economics", "R", "Web App"], //**keywords to sort through tools., "user_groups": ["SEFSC", "NWFSC", "SWFSC"] //operational users of the tool
+  "keywords": ["Economics", "R", "Web App"], //**keywords to sort through tools., "user_organizations": ["SEFSC", "NWFSC", "SWFSC"] //operational users of the tool
 ```